the-full-stack/website/.github/ISSUE_TEMPLATE/gpu-cloud-pricing-update.md

 ### You can update the information yourself via PR!

-You can update the raw data by editing [this file](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/cloud-gpus.csv) and update the text on the page by editing [this file](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/index.md).
+You can update the raw data by editing [this file for GPU servers](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/cloud-gpus.csv) or [this file for serverless options](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/serverless-gpus.csv).
+You can update the text on the page by editing [this file](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/index.md).